NewcastleRSE/rse-team-website/mike-simpson.md

 ---
 Dr Mike Simpson is a Research Software Engineer working for the RSE Team in the Digital Institute.
 He graduated with a BSc in Computing from Newcastle University in 2008, followed by an MSc in Computer Games Engineering in 2009.
 He worked as a Game Programmer at a local studio for two years before returning to the university to start his PhD in 2011.
 His thesis was titled "Real-time Simulation of Rail Vehicle Dynamics" and involved using software and development practices from the game industry to develop and evaluate real-time 3D engineering simulations.

 Since joining the Digital Institute in 2016, he developed software applications for a number of research projects, including projects with the NHS and the Alan Turing Institute.
-He has presented his work at a number of events, incluing the international Blender conference in Amsterdam, the UK RSE Conference and the IEEE e-Science Conference in Aukland, NZ.
+He has presented his work at a number of events, including the international Blender conference in Amsterdam, the UK RSE Conference and the IEEE e-Science Conference in Auckland, NZ.

 His research interests include the application of games industry technologies for other applications - such as gamification in education and healthcare - as well as virtual simulation and data visualisation.
 He also has experience of 3D graphics, web development and software engineering in a range of programming languages.
-His other interests include Photoraphy and 3D modelling, as well as reading and writing fiction.
+His other interests include Photography and 3D modelling, as well as reading and writing fiction.
 He also runs a blog where he discusses issues ranging from Video Games to Mental Health.